davefiddes/IPMMotorSim/README.md

 ## Binaries

 Prebuilt binaries for Windows and Linux can be found on the most recent [Build](../../actions/workflows/Build.yml) run.
 The Linux binaries assume that Qt6 has been installed.
-The Windows binaries should just unzip and run.
+The Windows binaries should just unzip and run though you might need to approve them in SmartScreen as they are just random binaries you downloaded from the Internet... 😳

 ## Compiling